yousefkotp/Egyptian-Arabic-ASR-and-Diarization/README.md

 # ASR For Egyptian Dialect

 This repository is the submission from the Speech Squad team for the MTC-AIC 2 challenge.
 It contains the code for our experiments in training an Automatic Speech Recognition (ASR) model for the Egyptian dialect.
-We propose a novel four-stage training pipeline that enabled our model to achieve a Mean Levenshtein Distance score of `10.250869` on the test set, with lower values indicating better performance.
-Our model utilizes the FastConformer architecture and incorporates both Connectionist Temporal Classification (CTC) and Recurrent Neural Network Transducer (RNN-T).
+We propose a novel four-stage training pipeline that enabled our model to achieve a Mean Levenshtein Distance score of `9.588644` on the test set which could be viewed as character error rate.
+Our model utilizes the FastConformer architecture with 32 million parameter to train and incorporates both Connectionist Temporal Classification (CTC) and Recurrent Neural Network Transducer (RNN-T).
 The four stages of our pipeline include pretraining on a synthetic dataset generated using GPT-4o and OpenAI's Text-to-Speech (TTS), followed by training on the real dataset with CTC, further training with RNN-T, and finally fine-tuning on adaptation data.
 This comprehensive approach allowed us to maximize the model's performance and adaptability to the Egyptian Arabic dialect.

 ## Table of Contents